-Any local would tell you that there is more to do in Cologne than visit its cathedral, old town, and chocolate museum (as nice as they are).
+Any local would tell you that there is more to do in Cologne than the cathedral, old town, and chocolate museum (as nice as they are).
 Cologne is a city full of quirky neighborhoods, friendly locals, and cool hidden gems just waiting to be discovered by travelers.
 Here at Art of Touring we love showing people the alternative sights of Cologne.
-We can’t think of anywhere better to start one of our alternative guided tours than Rudolfplatz.

 In the middle ages, Cologne was surrounded by walls built in the 12th century.
-Rudolfplatz was the most important entrance through the city’s 12th century walls.
-It lies directly between Aachen, where Emperors of the Holy Roman Empire were crowned, and Cologne Cathedral.
+Rudolfplatz was the most important entrance into Cologne, thanks to the large gate called Hahnentor.
+The gate leads directly from Aachen, where Emperors of the Holy Roman Empire were crowned, to the Cologne Cathedral.
 The cathedral was the most important religious site in the Empire, housing the relics of the three Magi.
 In fact, they are still there!

 Following rapacious urban expansion in the 19th century, much of the city’s walls were torn down.
 They were seen as an old-fashioned hangover from a more primitive time.
-Only three of the wall’s twelve gates remain intact, of which the Hahnentor is one.
+Only three of the wall’s twelve original gates remain intact, of which the Hahnentor is one.
 As you walk through this ancient gate, you’ll be struck by the fact that this very same structure has been used for centuries.
 Even today Rudolfplatz remains a major artery of the city with thousands of people passing through it every day on trams, bicycles and cars.

 Want to find out more about the alternative sights of Cologne?

-We will be excited to show our guests around Rudolfplatz as part of our off-the-beaten track tours held through the summer.
+We are happy to show travelers around Rudolfplatz as part of our off-the-beaten track tours held through the summer.
 For more information, leave a comment or get in touch.